matiasandina/FEDWatcher/README.md

 > The first two line disables the GPIO 0 and 1 functionality to be used for uart2.
 If you would like to use a hat or a POE fan with the Pi at the same time, remove the first three lines.

-Now, you will be able to clone the Fedwatch github repository into your project and use the functions within it to run your own programs.
+Now, you will be able to clone the FEDWatcher github repository into your project and use the functions within it to run your own programs.

 ## Pinout